feathr-ai/feathr/docs/how-to-guides/feathr-udfs.md

 ### What happened behind the scene and what is the limitation?

-What's happening behind the scene is, Feathr will copy the function and exexute the function in the corresponding Spark cluster.
+What's happening behind the scene is, Feathr will copy the function and execute the function in the corresponding Spark cluster.
 The execution order

-There are several limititions:
+There are several limitations:

 1. The functions should be "self-contained".
 I.e. Any package or functions you use, you should import it in the function body.
 Although Feathr imports all the built-in functions in `pyspark.sql.functions`, it is always a best practice to import the modules (might be other python modules you use, for example `time`, regex, etc.) in the UDF body, like the `from pyspark.sql.functions import dayofweek` line in the example below.
 2. The function should accept only one Spark Dataframe as input, and return one Spark Dataframe as the result.
-Multiple Dataframes are not supported.
-There's no limitation on names, and by convension it is usually called `df`, but you can use any name you want.
+Multiple DataFrames are not supported.
+There's no limitation on names, and by convention it is usually called `df`, but you can use any name you want.
 3. As long as you give the UDF a dataframe as an input
 4. For all the feature definitions, you should use the output of the UDF as the definition (if you have changed the name of the columns).
 For example, you have the following code:
 4. Currently, "chained" functions are not supported.
 I.e. the example below is not supported: